 The solution comes from the world of hypnosis.
 Yes, hypnosis.
-We aren’t going to hypnotise our children, though, instead let’s just strategically use specific words and phrases to help influence them to do what we need them to do.
-Let me share seven language keys to help get your child to listen.”
+Don’t worry, we aren’t going to hypnotise our children, though, instead let’s just strategically use specific words and phrases to help influence them to do what we need them to do.
+Let me share seven language keys to help get your child to listen.

 In order for your child to want to listen, your requests of your child should be positive and pre-empt any problems that will prevent your child from cooperating with you.